-Louise F. Brady, 58, has served as a Director since November 2016.
+Louise F. Brady, 59, has served as a Director since November 2016.
 She is a co-founder and has served as the Managing Partner of Piedmont Capital Partners, LLC (PCP), Piedmont Capital Partners II, LLC (PCP II), and Piedmont Capital Investments, LLC (PCI) since March 2013, March 2019 and February 2020, respectively.
 PCP and PCP II are privately held venture capital funds that focus on developing innovative technologies and PCI is a privately held investment entity that focuses on transformative investments in emerging technology companies.
-She also currently serves as President of Blue Current, Inc., a position she has held since May 2014, which manufactures advanced solid-state batteries for electric vehicles, consumer electronics, medical and IoT devices.
-From September 1996 to October 2013, she served as Vice President of Investments at Wells Fargo Advisors Financial Services.
+Ms. Brady has served on the board of directors of Comcast Corporation since 2023.
+She also currently serves on the boards of Blue Current, Inc., where she previously served as President from May 2014 to April 2022, Piedmont Triad Partnership and The Bryan Foundation, as co-chair of the advisory board of The Shuford Program in Entrepreneurship at University of North Carolina-Chapel Hill, and as co-chair of the board of directors of Shift-Ed.